MorrisChalmers/Drift/docs/README.md

    npm start
    ```

-## Deployment
+## Deployment Guidelines
-### Deployment Steps:
-1. Ensure all changes are committed to the repository.
+1. Commit all changes to your repository.
 2. Build the application for production:
    ```bash
    npm run build
    ```
-3. Deploy to a server or an Azure platform:
+3. Deploy to your environment or an Azure platform:
-   - If using Azure, be sure to follow the [Azure Best Practices](https://docs.microsoft.com/azure/) or use the `azure_development-get_best_practices` tool.
+   - For Azure deployments, refer to [Azure Best Practices](https://docs.microsoft.com/azure/) or use the azure_development-get_best_practices tool.
-4. Configure environment variables as needed.
+4. Set up necessary environment variables as required.

-## Documentation and Support
+## Additional Information
-For more information, refer to the full documentation or contact the development team.
+For comprehensive documentation, troubleshooting tips, and support, please refer to the project documentation or contact the development team.